Rubberazer/JETGPIO/README.md

     make
     sudo make install

-That's it, the library should be installed and ready to be used
+That's it, the library should be installed and ready to be used.
+To uninstall the library:

+    sudo make uninstall

 <h2 align="left">HOW TO:</h2>